School Not Saddled with Responsibility: Cook v Riding for the Disabled Association (NSW) & Anor [2024] NSWSC 1332

 Overview

-The Supreme Court of New South Wales found a school owed no duty of care in circumstances where a student was undertaking an extra-curricular activity conducted by a third party.
+The Supreme Court of New South Wales ruled that a school owed no duty of care to a student injured while participating in an extra-curricular activity conducted by a third party.

 key takeaways

-• A school’s non-delegable duty of care applies only to children in its care, typically while on the school premises.
-The duty does not extend to activities conducted independently of the school.
+• A school’s non-delegable duty of care is owed only to a child under its care, typically while on school premises.
+This duty does not extend to activities independent of the school.

-• Schools acting as intermediaries for extracurricular activities, do not necessarily owe a duty of care for those activities.
+• Acting as an intermediary for extra-curricular activities does not necessarily impose a duty of care on the school for those activities.

 1. 1

-The 10-year-old plaintiff suffered a right femoral neck fracture after falling from a horse during an organised riding session.
+A 10 year old student (the Plaintiff) sustained a right femoral neck fracture after falling from a horse during an organised riding activity.

 2. 2

-The plaintiff, who had severe intellectual and physical disabilities, attended Hunter River Community School (School), operated by the New South Wales Department of Education, which provided specialised care and education for children with complex disabilities.
+At the time of the incident, the Plaintiff had severe intellectual and physical disabilities.
+She attended Hunter River Community School (the School), which was operated by the Department of Education. and provided specialised education for children with complex disabilities.

 3. 3

-For several years prior to the incident, Riding for the Disabled Association (NSW) (RDA) offered the School up to 12 places annually for students to participate in one-hour riding sessions at its premises.
+The School received an annual offer from Riding for the Disabled Association (NSW) (RDA) for up to 12 students to attend one-hour riding sessions at RDA’s premises.

 4. 4